 Alexander worked on developing scientific instruments at the Institute of Geophysics at the University of Hamburg between 2004 and 2009.

 From 2005 to 2009, whilst at the Institute of Geophysics, he also worked towards his doctorate, investigating volcanic eruption dynamics on active volcanoes.
 His research goal was to determine the mechanics and the energy released during the first seconds of a volcanic eruption.
 His research led him to visit volcanoes on all continents, concentrating on an active volcano in Antarctica.
 In 2007 Alexander received the Bernd Rendel award for outstanding research from the DFG German Research Foundation.

 Alexander was selected as an ESA astronaut in May 2009.
 He joined ESA in September 2009 and completed Astronaut Basic Training in November 2010.

 In September 2011, Alexander was assigned to fly to the International Space Station on a six-month mission.
-He will serve as a flight engineer for Expeditions 40 and 41.
-He will be launched on a Soyuz spacecraft from the Baikonur Cosmodrome in Kazakhstan in May 2014, returning to Earth in November 2014.
+He served as a flight engineer for Expeditions 40 and 41.
+He was launched on a Soyuz spacecraft from the Baikonur Cosmodrome in Kazakhstan in May 2014 and returned to Earth in November 2014.
 His comprehensive research programme included a wide variety of European and international science experiments as part of his six-month Blue Dot mission.